jtcaraball/goexpdt/README.md

 )
 ```

-To represent a query, for example 'there exists a partial instance x such that
+To represent a query, for example:

+> There exists a partial instance x such that all its completions are positive.

-all its completions are positive' it is first necessary to define it as a
+It is first necessary to define it as a DT-Foil formula with a free variable
-DT-Foil formula with a free variable using `logop.WithVar`:
+using `logop.WithVar`:

 ```go
 var x = query.QVar("x")